wofr06/lesspipe/README.md

 code2color -h
 vimcolor -L (both for vimcolor and nvimpager)
 ```

+The languages supported by `e2ansi-cat` will depend on your Emacs configuration.

 ### 5.2 Colored Directory listing
  Depending on the operating system ls is called with appropriate options to